vdclab/vdclab-wiki/Jalview.md

 {.is-info}

 ## Ease of Use
-> Jalview offers training courses (for dates of previous/upcoming trainings, see link below) as well as posted training videos, making it fairly user-friendly.
+-  Jalview offers training courses (for dates of previous/upcoming trainings, see link below) as well as posted training videos, making it fairly user-friendly.
 {.is-info}
 - [Jalview Training *Online Training Videos*](http://www.jalview.org/training/Training-Videos)
-{.links-list}

 ## Website